-As Design Director, I was tasked with leading the rebrand of Liingo Eyewear into what would become The Framery, a bold new glasses brand under the 1-800 Contacts umbrella.
-The challenge was twofold: craft a distinct brand identity while aligning with the broader 1-800 Contacts design system.
-We began with a collaborative brand workshop and a series of mood boards, exploring the emotional tone, aesthetic direction, and personality of The Framery.
-From modern and refined to playful and expressive, we examined what would set this brand apart in a crowded eyewear market—and what would resonate with our style-forward, digitally native customer base.
+As Design Director, I was then tasked with leading the rebrand of Liingo Eyewear into what would become The Framery, a bold new glasses brand under the 1-800 Contacts umbrella.
+The challenge was twofold: create a distinct brand identity while ensuring alignment with the broader 1-800 Contacts design system.

 The process began with competitive research, diving deep into the branding strategies of both eyeglasses companies and other consumer brands within the vision care space.
 We analyzed everything from typography and color systems to tone of voice and packaging.
 From there, each designer on the team created their own mood boards, gathering inspiration from fashion, editorial design, and lifestyle brands.
 This individual exploration created a rich starting point for conversation.
 When we brought our boards together, it was clear we were aligned on a brand that was elevated, confident, and had a point of view.